decaporg/decap-cms/website/content/docs/uploadcare.md

 cropping and rotation to filters and face detection, and a lot more.
 You can check out Uploadcare's full feature set on their [website](https://uploadcare.com/).

-The Uploadcare media library integration for Netlify CMS allows you to use Uploadcare's media widget allows you to use Uploadcare as your media handler within the CMS itself.
+The Uploadcare media library integration for Netlify CMS allows you to use Uploadcare as your media handler within the CMS itself.
 It's available by default as of our 2.1.0 release, and works in tandem with the existing file and image widgets, so using it only requires creating an Uploadcare account and updating your Netlify CMS configuration.